 If you do need to change the settings, please download all entered assessment criteria from the assessments and assignment grade grids.
 The most efficient way to restore this would be to renter manually.
-If you change assessment types or field mappings, then simply reverting back to the old set up may work.
+If you change assessment types or field mappings, then simply reverting back to the old set-up may work.
 We always recommend that you publish your grade reports, the PDF will be attached to the student profile and accessible via the guardian/student portal.

-Top tip: Use the the publishing access dates to set a reasonable time for the teachers to enter their assessment criteria.
+Top tip: Use the publishing access dates to set a reasonable time for the teachers to enter their assessment criteria.
 Set the end date to be 1 week before publishing.
 This will allow ample time to review and test before you publish to your community.

 Ad hoc data recovery

 In all cases, we ask you to contact our support team for advice if you fear that data has been lost.
-There maybe many explanations for this.
+There may be many explanations for this.

-Does the page require a validation?
+Does the page require validation?
 (Save/Update button).
 If so then we can only recover information if it has been saved or validated.
 We cannot restore information if the page or the browser tab was closed in error.
-If you lost internet connection and did not validate then there are no records to recover.
+If you lost an internet connection and did not validate then there are no records to recover.